 Where to look for portrait shoot ideas

-When I search for inspiration and ideas, I tend to revisit the same places repeatedly and keep detailed notes from each place.
+When I search for inspiration and ideas, I repeatedly revisit the same places and keep detailed notes from each place.

 1) Using Pinterest for photoshoot ideas